JeremyBYU/polylidar/README.md

 ## Robust Geometric Predicates

 Delaunator does not use [robust geometric predicates](https://github.com/mikolalysenko/robust-arithmetic-notes) for its orientation and incircle tests; [reference](https://github.com/mapbox/delaunator/issues/43).
 This means that the triangulation can be incorrect when points are nearly colinear or cocircular.
-A library developed by Jonathan Richard Shewchuk provides very fast adaptive precision floating point arithmetic for [geometric predicates] (https://www.cs.cmu.edu/~quake/robust.html).
+A library developed by Jonathan Richard Shewchuk provides very fast adaptive precision floating point arithmetic for [geometric predicates](https://www.cs.cmu.edu/~quake/robust.html).
 This library is released in the public domain and an updated version of it is maintained at this [repository](https://github.com/danshapero/predicates).
 I have included this source code in the folder `polylidar/predicates`.

 If you desire to have robust geometric predicates built into Polylidar you must set an environment variable, "USE_ROBUST_PREDICATES=1".
 The python file `setup.py` will read this environment variable and then include the robust geometric predicates into the build process.
 Without setting this variable none of the `pedicates` source code is included in the binary distribution.